Sign up to receive articles to your inbox

 Well that may be overstating the situation somewhat, but it is fair to say that industry has failed to recognise the true potential of chemical etching, which is often categorised as a prototyping technology rather than recognising its usefulness and adaptability as a mass manufacturing process.

 As is so often the case, real examples prove the point, and Precision Micro, Europe’s leading exponent of the chemical etching process, has an array of applications that illustrate its key attributes.

 When applied specifically to the manufacture of customised meshes and filters, chemical etching is characterised by a number of process advantages.

-When compared with meshes that are woven, the single-part meshes and grids that are produced via chemical etching are characterised by their consistent cross-sectional thickness and accuracy of aperture shapes and sizes.
+When compared with meshes that are woven, single-part etched meshes and grids are characterised by their consistent cross-sectional thickness and accuracy of aperture shapes and sizes.
 Also, as they are manufactured from a single piece of metal, they are slimmer, have greater integrity, are robust when being handled, and exhibit better electrical properties with no risk of poor contact at the weave intersect.
 Custom borders can also be added for additional strength.

-Precision Micro has extensive experience in the manufacture of meshes and filters via chemical etching for a variety of OEMs.
+Precision Micro has extensive experience in the manufacture of meshes and filters for a variety of OEMs.